Involuntary Manslaughter Lawyer

 In some cases, a person can be charged with second-degree murder if he or she kills someone while committing a violent felony without an intent to kill.
 In this type of situation, the defendant might not have intended to kill someone else but did so when he or she was committing a violent felony such as armed robbery, kidnapping, or burglary.
 People who are charged with involuntary manslaughter act without criminal intent.
 For example, you can be charged with involuntary manslaughter if you drink at a bar and then kill someone in a drunk-driving accident.
 Some people can be charged with involuntary manslaughter even when their reckless or negligent actions were not illegal.
 For example, if you are a landlord and failed to keep the heating unit in an apartment in good working order, you might be charged with involuntary manslaughter if a fire breaks out and causes the deaths of some of the tenants.

-Penalties For An Involuntary Manslaughter Conviction In Pennsylvania
+Penalties For An Involuntary Manslaughter Conviction In Chester County, Pennsylvania

 Involuntary manslaughter is much less serious than a murder charge.
 However, it still carries the potential for incarceration and other serious penalties if you are convicted of the offense.
 In most cases of involuntary manslaughter in Pennsylvania, people face first-degree misdemeanor charges.
 A conviction for first-degree misdemeanor involuntary manslaughter can result in a fine of up to $10,000 and a sentence of up to five years of prison.